cessor-org/CIS/README.md

 CS is a distributed TX-based software-service documented and coded by supported programming languages.<br />
 CIS provides cessor service transactions, CSTX as the I/O medium to communicate with other CS on CIS.<br />
 CSTX is the structured service information object integrated with CIS.<br />
 CS composes and computes CSTX using cessor service transaction protocol, CSTP.<br />
 CSTP addressed CSTX to perform particular processor of a CS on CIS.<br />
-CSTP maps a set of functions in a module of a package in a specific range on an allocated CS domain.<br />
+CSTP maps a set of functions in a module of a package in a specific range on an allocated or local CS domain.<br />

 # Cessor Service Transaction Protocol, CSTP